radian-software/prescient.el/README.md

   recover the original behavior by customizing this user option; see the docstring for more details.

-* `ivy-prescient-override-filter-method`: If non-nil, override the default in `ivy-re-builder-alist` with `prescient-filter-method`.
-  You can set this to nil to retain filter functions set by ivy.
+* `ivy-prescient-enable-filtering`: If non-nil, filter Ivy collections with `prescient-filter-method`.
+You can set this to nil to retain default filter functions set by ivy.

-* `ivy-prescient-adaptive-sorting`: If non-nil, use adapative sorting for ivy collections.
-This will override the default in `ivy-sort-functions-alist`.
-YOu can set this to nil to retain default ivy sorting.
+* `ivy-prescient-enable-sorting`: If non-nil, use adapative sorting for ivy collections.
+You can set this to nil to retain default ivy sorting.

 ## Known bugs